 Although this study provides valuable insights into the impact of commuting time on academic performance, it has a number of limitations.
-Firstly, the research was conducted in a single rural area, which may limit the generalisability of the findings to other regions with different socioeconomic and geographical contexts.
-In addition, the study did not take into account other factors that might influence academic performance, such as the quality of teaching, parental involvement or the availability of learning resources at home.
+Firstly, the research was conducted in a single rural area, which may limit the generalizability of the findings to other regions with different socio-economic and geographical contexts.
+Additionally, the study did not take into account other factors that might influence academic performance, such as the quality of teaching, parental involvement, or the availability of learning resources at home, which have been emphasized in studies like those by Getachew (2018).
 Future research should aim to cover a wider geographical area and include a more comprehensive set of variables to fully understand the complex relationship between commuting time and academic performance.
-Longitudinal studies could also provide deeper insights into how these relationships evolve over time and the long-term effects of commuting on students' educational outcomes.
+Longitudinal studies, such as those suggested by Moyo (2013), could provide deeper insights into how these relationships evolve over time and the longterm effects of commuting on students' educational outcomes.
+By addressing these limitations, future studies could build a more nuanced understanding of the barriers to education faced by rural students and contribute to more effective policy interventions.